Course Overview

 Faculty Bios

-Les Rose – Professor of Practice: Broadcast & Digital Journalism
+Les Rose – Professor of Practice, Broadcast and Digital Journalism

 Click here for additional faculty information.